Who would have thought that you could profit from recycling used cardboard boxes?

 When checking these places ask for both unused phone books and cardboard boxes.

-Where to Sell Your Boxes?
+Where to Sell Used Cardboard Boxes?

-You can earn some extra cash by collecting these boxes and reselling them in “For Sale” category on Craigslist targeting people who are about to move and need boxes to pack things in.
+You can earn some extra cash by collecting these boxes and reselling them in the “For Sale” category on Craigslist targeting people who are about to move and need boxes to pack things in.

 But perhaps the easiest way to cash in your boxes is through specialized websites.